gcmastra/Neural_Network_Analysis/README.md

   ### Suggestions for Additional Optimizations

  The neural network might perform better if more of the non-numeric columns were dropped.
-In addition to "NAME" and "EIN" which are arbitrary and should have no effect1. the number of bins- I would change the cut off point to fine tune how many classifications were grouped into the "Other" category. on performance, other subjective data like "Affiliation" or "Organization" could probably be removed from the model reducing the "noise" in the network.
+In addition to "NAME" and "EIN" which are arbitrary and should have no effect on performance, other subjective data like "Affiliation" or "Organization" could probably be removed from the model reducing the "noise" in the network.

  Two other intangible factors might be worth researching.
 In the interest of time I was only able to include four(4) runs of the model with different numbers of nodes in the layers.
 If I had more time I would have also looked into these questions:
  <ul>1.
 Change the number of bins- I would change the cut off point to fine tune how many classifications were grouped into the "Other" category.</ul>
  <ul>2.
 Changing the randomizer on the train_test_split() function.
 Intuitively it shouldn't make a difference, but it does, because the randomizer is pseudo-random</ul>
  <ul>2.
-Changing the ratio of training to test data - instead of 75/25 which is the standard, I would try 80/20 to see how it affecte the accuracy.</ul>
+Changing the ratio of training to test data - instead of 75/25 which is the standard, I would try 80/20 to see how it affects the accuracy.</ul>

  <hr>